Obstetrician Perth

 I'm pregnant.
 What happens now?

 It is a question many women will ask.
-Once you have spoken with our rooms and we have confirmed Dr Anna Holmes’s availability, you will be put through to our Practice Midwife, Marie Cooper.
+Once you have spoken with our rooms and we have confirmed the obstetrician’s availability, you will be put through to our practice midwife, Marie MacMahon.
 That is when you will start experiencing the benefits of integrated midwifery care, in an obstetrics practice.

 Marie will go through all of your medical and surgical history and any medications you take or allergies that you may have.
 She will discuss your early pregnancy, what testing and ultrasounds you have had and what further screening options you have available to you.